amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 * **Secure Out-of-Band Management:** Traditional Just-In-Time (JIT) VM access is primarily used to reduce exposure of management ports such as SSH/RDP.
 Because this architecture blocks public IP exposure through Azure Policy, administrative access is instead provided through Azure Bastion.
 This removes direct internet exposure of management ports and reduces the attack surface without relying on public RDP/SSH endpoints.

-* **Policy-as-Code:** The environment uses the Microsoft Cloud Security Benchmark (MCSB) as a security baseline for evaluating configuration drift and identifying areas requiring remediation.
+* **Security Benchmarking:** The environment uses the Microsoft Cloud Security Benchmark (MCSB) as a security baseline for evaluating configuration drift and identifying areas requiring remediation.

 ### Continuous Compliance & GRC Reality
 A key objective of the project is demonstrating that secure infrastructure deployment does not automatically equal compliance.
 The implemented baseline was evaluated against the Microsoft Cloud Security Benchmark, producing an initial compliance result of approximately 17% despite the infrastructure itself achieving approximately 78% general health in the evaluated environment.